REI XeroDry GTX

 The men’s and women’s REI XeroDry GTX Jacket is a moderately breathable, three-season rain shell for dayhiking, backpacking, and similar outdoor activities—as long as you generally avoid severe weather—at a very good price.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a men’s or women’s REI XeroDry GTX Jacket at rei.com, including men’s tall and women’s plus sizes.
+You can support my work on this blog by clicking this link to purchase a men’s or women’s REI XeroDry GTX Jacket at rei.com, including men’s tall and women’s plus sizes.